 Now that you have the motor out, the next step in furnace blower replacement is selecting the proper replacement.
-Many motor manufacturers have web sites where you can take the number off the old motor and find the exact replacement.
-You can purchase your replacement motor through our parts store on Amazon.

 If you are unable to find the exact replacement, you can usually use a universal replacement.
 Here is what you should look for and match: